 Congressman Fortenberry's office is ready to answer your questions or assist you with Social Security benefits.
-If you are unable to resolve your problem with the Social Security Administration, please contact the Lincoln office for immediate assistance at (402) 438-1598 and ask for the Social Security constituent services representative.
+If you are unable to resolve your problem with the Social Security Administration, please fill out an authorization form or contact the Lincoln office for immediate assistance at (402) 438-1598 and ask for the Social Security constituent services representative.

 Social Security Links On-line:

 How do I apply for Social Security retirement benefits?

 To apply for benefits, contact the Social Security Administration (SSA) at 1-800-772-1213.
 They have a TTY phone connection at 1-800-325-0778.
 You can ask SSA to send you the correct forms, and they can answer questions you may have.

 In order to be eligible for retirement benefits, you have to have enough "credits" (10 years of work — you earn one credit per certain amount of money that you make) and have paid into Social Security.

 You are eligible for SSA retirement benefits when you reach age 65 (however, beginning in 2003, the age at which you can apply for retirement benefits will increase gradually from 65 to 67), but you can apply early at age 62.
 If you apply early, the benefits you receive will be reduced, but you will receive them for a longer time.